Peripli/service-manager/docs/install/sm.md

 $ cf create-service <postgres_service_name> <plan_name> <postgre_instance_name>
 ```

 Alternatively, you can use external PostgreSQL.
-In this case you need to have a PostgreSQL URI.
+In this case you need to have a PostgreSQL URI and substitute it in the the `STORAG_URI` in `manifest.yml` as outlined below.

 ### Update manifest.yml file